locpn2/online-tools/README.md

 *   The hashing, encoding/decoding, and formatting tools use standard and efficient libraries.
 *   The QR code generation is optimized to minimize processing time.

-## Third-Party Integration

-*   The application integrates with AWS S3 to allow users to upload files for processing and receive the results or a download link.
-*   AWS S3 credentials are configured using Spring Boot's configuration mechanisms (`@ConfigurationProperties` or `@Value` in `application.yml`).

 ## Running the Application

 ### Locally with Maven